Contributing¶

 Do not mention in the changelog:

-unittest.TestCaseto functions, parametrizing a whole module.Temporary workarounds with a short shelf life.
+unittest.TestCaseto functions, parametrizing a whole module.Short-shelf-life workarounds.

 Documentation sync (upstream maintainers)¶